 Camping – Free, dispersed camping is easy to find on most dirt roads on the pass.
-There are also two campgrounds, Meadows and Dumont Lake with reasonable nightly fees.
+There are also two campgrounds, Meadows Lake and Dumont Lake with reasonable nightly fees.
 The former is first-come, first-serve, while the latter accepts reservations.

 Fishing – Dumont Lake is the biggest lake on the pass.
 It’s located within a short distance from the highway.
 Muddy Pass Lake lies on the highway just east of Dumont Lake.

 Hiking – The trail to Rabbit Ears is 4 miles beginning close to Dumont Lake.
 It can also be driven with a good 4×4.
 Numerous other trails exist from the parking areas on Highway 40.
 There’s always a map on site.

-OHV – From Dumont Lake, there is a 4 mile high-clearance 4×4 road to the Rabbit Ears (FS Rd 291).
-There’s other trails open to ATV.
+OHV – From Dumont Lake, there is a 4-mile high-clearance 4×4 road to the Rabbit Ears (FS Rd 291).
+There are other trails open to ATVs.

 Winter – Once the snow settles, snowmobilers can be seen playing on the pass daily.
 Snowshoeing and cross country skiing are common too.

 Highway 40 begins climbing to Rabbit Ears Pass shortly east of Steamboat.
 Parking for the pass is located on the highway at a number of points, including both a West Summit and an East Summit.

 Address: US-40, Steamboat Springs, CO 80459